guangheli12/MAE-test/Report/report.md

 Following the parameter configurations above, we pretrain an MAE baseline model on CIFAR10 dataset for 200 epochs, and then finetune it for 100 epochs to classify images.

-We compare the MAE baseline with a randomly initialized network to show that unsupervised pretraining benefits downstream classification task.
+We compare the MAE baseline with a randomly initialized network(without MAE pretraining) to show that unsupervised pretraining benefits downstream classification task.

 The finetune and linear evaluations are shown below: